top of page

 A dedication of the building was held in 1895, when land owner Mary (Herendeen) Mason donated it to the newly incorporated South Farmington Friends Cemetery Association.
 It remained in use until the early 2000s.

 In 2015, the building was damaged and destabilized by a tornado when it passed through the cemetery grounds, and rendered the building unsafe.
-The New York State Department of Cemeteries suggested removing the building for more burial plots.
-Attorneys determined that the original land deed was still valid, thus the building was saved from demolition!
+The New York State Department of Cemeteries suggested removing the building to make room for much needed burial plots.
+Surveyors discovered the original land deed.
+After investigating the legalities of the deed, it was determined that the wording was still valid since heirs of the family still existed.
 In 2017, a grassroots committee of nine people formed the 501(c) 3 non-profit South Farmington Friends Cemetery Association to seek funds necessary to preserve the historic building.
-Volunteers from the community joined in to scrape, sand and clear the building and work fundraisers.
-Five scouts earned Eagle Scout status by building signs, benches, flower beds, a kiosk, and restored the chapel door and iron fence.
-Many businesses supported the efforts of the organization.
+Volunteers from the community, local high schools, Boy Scouts and several businesses joined in to help scrape, sand and clear the building of debris.

-Since then, through a series of grants from the Daughters of the American Revolution, Rochester Action Community Foundation, Lyons National Bank, Ontario County and many generous donors, a three phase capital project was completed in Spring of 2025.
+Made possible through a series of grants from the Daughters of the American Revolution, Rochester Action Community Foundation, Lyons National Bank, Ontario County and many generous donors, a three phase capital project was completed in Spring of 2025.
 The building has been updated with heat, lights, roof, water/septic system, ADA restroom and ramp, and a kitchenette.
+The building was open to the public in May 2025 .

-The next capital project encompasses exterior work of the building, air conditioning, restoration of original windows, parking lot and advanced security system.
+The next generation of a capitol project includes exterior work of the building, air conditioning, restoration of original windows, advanced security system.